in Danville, CA

 03 We Care About Your Musical Interests

 There is no one-size-fits-all method of piano instruction.
 Regardless of ability or prior experience, our teachers take an individualized approach to each of our students – underpinned by detailed individual assessments, a personalized learning plan, and one-on-one guidance throughout your musical journey.

-While fundamentals and technique are essential, our ultimate goal is to equip students to begin exploring their own personal musical style and interests.
-Your teacher will work with you to understand where you want to go, and craft a unique plan to get you there.
-Whether your style is classical or pop (or anything in between), Reeder Music Academy helps students excel in their craft while encouraging the occasional step outside the comfort zone to try something new.
+While fundamentals and technique are essential, our ultimate goal is to equip students to begin exploring their own personal musical styles and interests.
+Your teacher will work with you to understand where you want to go and craft a unique plan to get you there.
+Whether your style is classical or pop (or anything in between), Reeder Music Academy helps students excel in their craft while encouraging the occasional step outside their comfort zone to try something new.